michael-cw/NIFI-GPSLogger-with-SSL/README.md

 The URLs provided above must match the URLs you are using, so you have to replace it.

-after hitting enter you will then need to provide additional user information for the certificate.
-Important is also that you provide the SAME entry which you have under -dname in the first name/last name question which appears immedeatly after running this command.
+After hitting enter you will then need to provide additional user information for the certificate. **Important** is also that you provide the SAME entry which you have under -dname in the first name/last name question which appears immedeatly after hitting enter.

 Copy the keystore.jks file to a folder where nifi can read it, and update the SSLcontext service with your path and your credentials.
-That shold be it.
+That should be it.

 Happy logging!